-Finally, Mark Zuckerberg has spoken.
-The CEO of Facebook has publicly stated his position in the Cambridge Analytica scandal, along with the measures his platform will take to prevent such a privacy breach from ever happening again.
+Until now, Facebook CEO Mark Zuckerberg has remained silent on the Cambridge Analytica scandal.
+In a Facebook post, Zuckerberg has publicly stated his position on the Cambridge Analytica scandal, along with the measures his social media platform will take to prevent such a privacy breach from ever happening again.

-3. Users will find the list of apps they’ve granted access to easily, at the top of the News Feed
+3. Users will find the list of apps they’ve granted access at the top of the News Feed.

 Sheryl Sandberg, Facebook COO, has also issued a statement, seemingly more sympathetic to the users’ situation: “I deeply regret that we didn’t do enough to deal with it.”
-Read the entire post, below:
+Read her entire post below:

-Not familiar with the whole Cambridge Analytica scandal?
-Read Facebook Under Fire: Even Whatsapp Founder Says #deletefacebook !
+Not familiar with the Cambridge Analytica scandal?
+Read our report: Facebook Under Fire: Even WhatsApp Founder Says #deletefacebook.